idnow/de.idnow.android/de/idnow/android/eid/README.md

 #### Step 1: Integrate Authada

-Due to technical reasons, we cannot make the Authada credentials available on Github .
+Due to security reasons, we cannot make the Authada credentials available on Github .
 Please contact your customer success manager so that they can provide it to you.

 #### Step 2: Integrate IDnow SDK